rostopira/Apero-Sample-Module-Ads/README.md

   AperoAd.getInstance().onShowSplashPriority3(activity, AperoAdCallback);
 ~~~
 when hide app -> reopen app will be loaded forever, we will use this function in onResume
+* Note : First time opening the app ignore this function
 ~~~
   AperoAd.getInstance().onCheckShowSplashPriority3WhenFail(activity, AperoAdCallback, timedelay);
 ~~~